Speeding up Krylov subspace methods for computing f(A)b via randomization: Krylov subspaces and Krylov bases

 As $m$ increases, the quadratic dependence on $m$ of the complexity of the Arnoldi method becomes disadvantageous.
 In the following, we discuss two other ways of constructing bases of $\mathcal{K}_m(A,b)$, which are not orthonormal, but can be computed faster.
 In the works~\cite{Balabanov2020,Nakatsukasa2021} such bases were introduced and used in the context of linear systems and eigenvalue problems.
 In our work, we extend this approach to matrix functions; indeed, as we will see in Section~\ref{sec:functions}, orthonormality is not necessary for approximating $f(A)b$.

 The algorithms that we discuss build a basis $V_m$ of $\mathcal{K}_m(A,b)$ by rescaling $b$ and then adding one vector at a time.
-To enlarge the basis, $A$ is multiplied by the last basis vector, and then a suitable linear combination of the previous basis vectors is added to the new vector.
+To enlarge the basis, the last basis vector is pre-multiplied by $A$, and then a suitable linear combination of the previous basis vectors is added to the new vector.
 A rescaled version of the result becomes the new basis vector.
 Algorithms that fall into the described framework give rise to an Arnoldi-like decomposition

 where $V_m$ is the computed basis of $\mathcal{K}_m(A,b)$ and $H_m$ is an upper Hessenberg matrix.
 A key advantage of this more general framework is that it allows for cheaper linear combinations for producing the new basis vector compared to the modified Gram-Schmidt procedure by the Arnoldi method.
 The two methods from~\cite{Balabanov2020,Nakatsukasa2021} belong to this framework and we summarize them in Sections~\ref{sec:BG} and~\ref{sec:NT}, respectively.